-Current scientific advancements in both biological and computer sciences have brought new opportunities to intradisciplinary research topics.
+Current scientific advancements in both biological as well as computer sciences have brought new opportunities to intra-disciplinary research topics.
 On the one hand, the advancement in molecular biological experiments is producing huge amounts of data related to genome and RNA sequences, protein and metabolite abundance, protein-protein interactions, gene expression, and so on.
-On the other hand, computers and big data analytics along with cloud software tools are being developed, and thus, the capability of processing from terabyte data sets to petabytes and beyond has rapidly increased.
-As a result, the development of computer science methods and models used to describe these problems in a formal way arose in bioinformatics.
+On the other hand, computers and big-data analytics along with cloud software tools are

+I.E. Livieris Department of Mathematics University of Patras, Patras 26504, Greece E-mail: livieris@gmail.com being developed and thus, the capability of processing from terabyte data sets to petabytes and beyond has been rapidly increased.
+As a result, the development of computer science methods and models used to describe these problems in a formal way arised in bioinformatics.
 The available algorithmic approaches used to solve them are of great interest among researchers.